Delays cloud Brazil's 2014 World Cup preparations

 "We always hear so much about corruption in politics, in Brazilian football.
 And there is so much money involved in a World Cup that it will tempt many people," says student Daniela Mendes.

-"But if South Africa managed to do it, why wouldn't we?""Wasted time"
+"But if South Africa managed to do it, why wouldn't we?"

 Most of the planned investments for the World Cup are state-sponsored.
 Federal and local governments in Brazil have pledged a total investment of some $13bn to boost the country's infrastructure.